8 Things to Do in Osaka, Japan for First-Time Visitors

 3. Get the Osaka E-Pass to See Osaka’s Top Sights

 Waking up for our first full day in the city, we set up our itinerary using the Osaka e-pass so we could get free and easy entry into Osaka’s top attractions.
 To put our navigation skills to the test, we descended from the Royal Classic Osaka to the underground city in Namba Station.
 Taking the train 20 minutes north, we made our way to our first stop, The Umeda Sky Building.
+With the Osaka E-pass, you can unlock amazing deals to visit and get exclusive access to enjoy the top things to do in Osaka and make the most of your trip.

 4. See Osaka From the Sky at The Umeda Sky Building

 This architectural wonder comprises of two 40-story towers that connect at their uppermost parts.
 With bridges and escalators crossing its wide central atrium, it’s unlike any skyscraper I’ve ever seen.
 It truly looks like a vision from a futuristic film.
 The glass elevator shot us upward to the top circular viewing floors that held panoramic views of the entire city.
+A visit to the Umeda Sky Building is one of the must-see places in Osaka for those who want to experience the city from above.

 After filling our camera rolls with the view, we descended underground to walk between city blocks through the malls.
 September in Japan is hot and humid, so making our way through the underground city was not only fascinating, but saved us from the heat.

-Weather and Climate in Osaka by season
+Weather and Climate in Osaka by Season

 The best times to visit are in the Spring and Fall.
 The temperature is mild and the rainfall light from March through May, and October through November.
+The best time to visit Osaka is during Spring and Fall when the city offers pleasant weather (not too humid, not too chilly) and the attractions are at their most vibrant.

 5. Visit the Top Temples in Osaka